-Autoguide Equipment are working in partnership with the ECB and NatWest CricketForce, offering every club the opportunity to afford the world famous Auto Roller.
+Autoguide Equipment work as supporters of the ECB and NatWest CricketForce, offering every club the opportunity to afford the world famous Auto Roller.

 Funding from charitable trusts

 How Menai Bridge Cricket Club purchased a New 4ft Auto-Roller

 Menai Bridge found their funding through two separate charitable trusts; both with the shared aim to support local community incentives.
 Back at the start of the year, an advert for funding opportunities was spotted in the local newspaper by a club committee member.
 We provided Keith with a quote for an Auto-Roller, which the cricket club then used as part of their funding application.